alexdmoss/alexos.dev/content/posts/Getting-Down-With-The-Kubernetes-Krew.md

 ## An intro to krew

 In short, it's a plugin manager for `kubectl`.
 Think `brew` or `apt`, but for your kubectl commands.
-Plugins have been a thing in Kubernetes since v1.12, and if you want to know a bit more about how they work then [Ahmet Alp Balkan](https://twitter.com/ahmetb) (creator of krew, as well as indispensible tools like [kubectx & kubens](https://github.com/ahmetb/kubectx/)) covers it really well [here](https://ahmet.im/blog/kubectl-plugins/).
+Plugins have been a thing in Kubernetes since v1.12, and if you want to know a bit more about how they work then [Ahmet Alp Balkan](https://twitter.com/ahmetb) (creator of krew, as well as indispensable tools like [kubectx & kubens](https://github.com/ahmetb/kubectx/)) covers it really well [here](https://ahmet.im/blog/kubectl-plugins/).

 [Installation instructions](https://github.com/kubernetes-sigs/krew) are straight-forward as you'd expect, and the basic usage is intuitive (I alias `krew='kubectl krew'`):